 - Strain the material with a fine mesh strainer and pour the dye water into containers or jars.

-- Add 1 teaspoon of vinegar to the dye water.
+- Add 1 teaspoon of vinegar to the dye water and stir to incorporate.

-- Carefully put the boiled eggs into the jar of dye and secure with a lid.
+- Carefully put the boiled eggs into the jar of dye and secure it with a lid.

-- Allow them to dry completely before removing the decorations (this will reduce the amount of scuffs and marks on the eggs).
+- Allow them to dry completely before removing the decorations (this will reduce the number of scuffs and marks on the eggs).

 Notes